FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://medium.com/@alisonbenhar/learn-bootstsrap-interview-questions-from-mindmajix-11ae577ac806

 [[↑] Back to top](#Bootstrap)
 ### What global styles are applied as a part of Bootstrap’s default typography?
-(Mid)

 Bootstrap sets the global default font-size to `14px`, with a line-height of `1.428`.
 The default font is changed to `Helvetica` and `Arial` with `sans serif` fallback.